Expanding Access to DEEP Information

 Building off DEEP’s Goal 9 work to enhance access to public records, DEEP’s strategic IT vision in Goal 10 focuses on developing more sophisticated and efficient IT systems to improve the functionality, both internally and externally, for critical programs.
 These innovations will help us better manage data management for pollution release areas, process e-payments for fees, receive documents from the public, and allow the e-filing of permits, all on one platform.
 Background on this goal is presented in DEEP’s 20BY26, Setting the Target: CT DEEP 2026 Goals (February 2024).

-A big win for financial processing and time saving for our customers - In Q1 2025, DEEP and BITS completed testing on the e-payment portal for use across all programs, simplifying and expediting payments to the Department.
+A big win for financial processing and time saving for our customers - In Q2 2025, DEEP and BITS completed and deployed the e-payment portal for use across all programs, simplifying and expediting payments to the Department.
+DEEP added the e-payment link to all invoices for permit applications, invoices, annual fees starting in Q2 2025; we have processed around 400 payments so far.

-Also in Q1 2025, DEEP and BITS started the development of the Stormwater Industrial Permit (SIP) Application and continued building the internal and external functionality of the Release, Environmental Assessment, and Cleanup Tracking (REACT) system, with hundreds of elements (i.e., stories) developed, and construction underway (see progress chart below).
+DEEP and BITS started the development of the Stormwater Industrial Permit (SIP) Application (see progress chart below) and continued building the internal and external functionality of the Release, Environmental Assessment, and Cleanup Tracking (REACT) system.

 Up Next

-DEEP will add an e-payment link to all invoices for permit applications, invoices, annual fees starting in Q2 2025.
-We also will continue to develop the SIP and REACT systems, including user testing to ensure proper functionality.
+DEEP will continue to develop the SIP and REACT systems, including user testing to ensure proper functionality.
+To accommodate these new systems, we will be redesigning our Online Services webpage.

 GOAL 10 PROGRESS FROM PREVIOUS QUARTERS